Nitish Jain

-Nitish Jain (born 15 February 1961) is an Indian educationist, philanthropist, and President of S P Jain School of Global Management (S P Jain), a global business school that has campuses in Dubai, Singapore, Sydney and Mumbai.
+Nitish Jain (born 15 February 1961) is an Indian educationist, philanthropist, and President of S P Jain School of Global Management (S P Jain), a global business school.
 Under Nitish's leadership, S P Jain is credited with pioneering a multi-city learning model and developing a proprietorial software for the delivery of online education.

-Nitish is the recipient of several awards in recognition of his efforts in modernising business education and promoting global employability among business graduates.
-In 2010, he won the Outstanding Contribution to Education Award by the CMO Asia, and the Award for Excellence by the Australia India Business Council in 2014, presented by Her Excellency Julie Bishop, Minister for Foreign Affairs, Australia.
+Nitish is the recipient of the Outstanding Contribution to Education Award by the CMO Asia, and the Award for Excellence by the Australia India Business Council in 2014, presented by Her Excellency Julie Bishop, Minister for Foreign Affairs, Australia.

-Nitish is recognised as having global impact in the education sector.
 In 2014, he was selected by the Indian Prime Minister Narendra Modi to join his official delegation of CEOs to Australia post the G20 summit.
 Over three days, Nitish, along with other chief executive officers, business leaders and visionaries from India, joined the PM in presenting his "Make in India" campaign to Australia's business community.

 In 2016, Nitish was named 'Game Changer in Education' in Forbes magazine's Middle East edition and subsequently in 2017, by the CEO Middle East.